December 14, 2022 By Mark Kantrowitz

 Options If You Aren’t Eligible for Fresh Start

 Private student loans are not eligible for the Fresh Start Program.
 Borrowers who are delinquent on FFEL loans that were made in 2007-08 and before are not eligible unless they consolidate them into the Direct Loan program before the end of the payment pause and interest waiver.
+Borrowers who default on FFEL loans that were made in 2007-08 and before will be turned over to a Guaranty Agency, who will then pay the default claim on behalf of the U.S. Department of Education.

 If you’re still struggling to make payments, reach out to your servicer immediately to chat through your financial situation and your potential options.